alexperronnet/openclassrooms-11-kasa/readme.md

 ## Overview

 For this project I had to create a website for a real estate agency.
 The agency is called Kasa and it is a fictitious agency.

-> This version is the advanced version of the project.
-I have made a first version of the project, which is more basic.
-You can find it [here](https://github.com/alexperronnet/openclassrooms-p11-kasa/tree/main-v1)

 ## Stack